hanish3464/WORD-pytorch/object_detection/README.md

 (Last revised on 6 Jan 2016(v3)) [Faster RCNN](https://arxiv.org/pdf/1506.01497.pdf)

 ## Train
-When you train own your datasets, You only need to have Speech Bubble Bounding box labels.
-In other words, this model CAN segmentation Speech Bubble Object, but DON'T need segmetation data. training code will be released in the near future.
+Training code will be released in the near future.
 But, speech bubble datasets can't release bacause of [company](http://www.ideaconcert.com/) policy.
-I got the data of speech bubbles from PSD file and suitable post processing method.
+I got all the data of speech bubbles from PSD file and suitable post processing method.